Computational Complexity of Covering Two-vertex Multigraphs with Semi-edges: Two-vertex target graphs

 \subsection{Polynomial parts of Theorem~\ref{t:2-vertex}}

 We follow the case-distinction from the statement of Theorem~\ref{t:2-vertex}: \begin{enumerate} \item If $k+2m\neq 2p+q$, then the two vertex degrees of $W(k,m,\ell,p,q)$ are different, and the vertex restricted mapping is uniquely defined for any possible graph covering projection from the input graph $G$ to $W(k,m,\ell,p,q)$.
 For this coloring of $G$, if it exists, we check if it is degree-obedient.
 If not, then $G$ does not cover $W(k,m,\ell,p,q)$.
 If yes, we check using Theorem~\ref{t-onevertex-general} whether the blue subgraph of $G$ covers $F(k,m)$ and whether the red subgraph of $G$ covers $F(q,p)$.
 If any one of them does not, then $G$ does not cover $W(k,m,\ell,p,q)$.
-If both of them do, then $G$ covers $W(k,m,\ell,p,q)$, since the ``remaining'' subgraph of $G$ formed by edges with one end-vertex red and the other one blue is $\ell$-regular and bipartite, thus covering the $\ell$ parallel edges of $W(k,m,\ell,p,q)$ (Proposition~\ref{p:dob2}). \item In case~2, the input graph $G$ covers $W(1,0,1,0,1)$ only if $G$ is 2-regular.
-If this holds, then $G$ is a disjoint union of cycles, and it is easy to see that a cycle covers $W(1,0,1,0,1)$ if and only if it length is divisible by 4.
+If both of them do, then $G$ covers $W(k,m,\ell,p,q)$, since the ``remaining'' subgraph of $G$ formed by edges with one end-vertex red and the other one blue is $\ell$-regular and bipartite, thus covering the $\ell$ parallel edges of $W(k,m,\ell,p,q)$ (Proposition~\ref{p:dob2}). \item In Case~2, the input graph $G$ covers $W(1,0,1,0,1)$ only if $G$ is 2-regular.
+If this holds, then $G$ is a disjoint union of cycles and paths with one semi-edge attached to each of its endpoints (such components are referred to as \emph{open paths}).
+A cycle covers $W(1,0,1,0,1)$ if and only if its number of vertices is divisible by 4.
+An open path covers $W(1,0,1,0,1)$ if and only if its number of vertices is even.
 For the subcase of $k=q=0$, see the next point. \item The input graph $G$ covers $W(0,0,\ell,0,0)$ only if it is a bipartite $\ell$-regular graph without semi-edges, but in that case it does cover $W(0,0,\ell,0,0)$, as follows from Proposition~\ref{p:dob2}. \end{enumerate}